Kyoto’s Nishiki Market – The Fish

 Or a little smaller in size.
 But I had never seen how they actually start, which is as a dried fish that looks like this:

 I would love to have a market as large as this available to me on a daily basis.
-I am already spoiled with great farmers markets all around and a small Japanese fish market in Berkeley, but I dream of having this one in my own back yard!
+I have already spoiled with great farmers' markets all around and a small Japanese fish market in Berkeley, but I dream of having this one in my own backyard!

 How about you?
 Fan of fish?
 Got any fish tales you want to share?